tsembp/tsembp/README.md

 - 🎓 2nd Year Computer Science student at the University of Cyprus
 - 📚 I’m currently deepening my knowledge in Computer Organization, enhancing my skills in C Programming, and exploring advanced Data Structures and Algorithms using Java.
+- 🛠️ I'm currently developing a simple personal website while at the same time working on a collaborative automated Latin Square game.
 - 🎯 My goal it to strengthen my foundational knowledge in computer science and expand my skill set to tackle more complex technical challenges in the future.
 - 📫 How to reach me **panagiotistsembekis45@gmail.com**